prashantevolvus/crux/README.md

 ## Acknowledgments

-* Thanks to the entire Open source communit and the Evolvus Team
+* Thanks to the entire Open Source community for all those wonderful contributions.
+A big thank you to the Evolvus Solutions development team for taking time from their very busy schedule to contribute to this project.
+Also to the PMO team in Evolvus Solutions for testing and giving those helpful inputs.